TobleMiner/pinebook-pro-3v3-regulator/README.md

 Once that is done you should be able to solder the adapter board with the attached regulator board in its place.
 It needs to be oriented such that the regulator board rests on the two speaker amplifiers.
-I'd recommend using some thin double-sided sticky tape to attach the board to the aplifier chips.
+I'd recommend using some thin double-sided sticky tape to attach the board to the amplifier chips.
 Optionally you can add some non-conductive foam on top of the regulator board so it is held down by the bottom case, too.

 All of the above SHOULD work.
 I've just though that up though and did not have a chance to actually test it yet.